 Fresh food, water, and bedding is placed in the coop and nest boxes.

-Returning the chickens to the coop: After all birds have been dried, trimmed, treated, and groomed, they are returned to their fresh clean chicken coop.
-See more information and go to step by step grooming video's (below).
+Before returning your chickens to the coop the coop, roosts, walls, nest boxes, feeders, and waterer's should be cleaned, disinfected, and fresh bedding put down.
+After all birds have been dried, trimmed, treated, and groomed, they are returned to their fresh clean chicken coop.

 References: Chicken spa: Kingston and Celine.
 (Dec.
 30, 2015).
 Youtube.com. https://www.youtube.com/watch?v=rP0d_tl1iXM